wp-plugins/quran-radio/readme.txt

 Tested up to: 3.6
 Stable tag: 1.0

-Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the Qur'an.
+Quran Radio plugin is the first WordPress plugin that allows you to add a widget that plays an online Radio station for the translation of the Quran.

 == Description ==